A measles outbreak has been spreading like wildfire, shining an unfavorable spotlight on the anti-vaccination movement.

 And like most parents, he doesn’t want his child going through a pin-cushion treatment during office visits.

 “Giving your child a shot as a parent is very unpleasant,” he said.

 First, hepatitis B can be transmitted from mother to child even if a mother tests negative for hepatitis B. This is known as a seroconversion window — the time between infection and when antibodies appear.

-Second, the U.S. screens the blood supply for hepatitis B, according to the CDC, but rare transmissions still occur during blood transfusions.
+Second, the U.S. for hepatitis B, according to the CDC, but rare transmissions still occur during blood transfusions.
 Contracting the disease from a blood transfusion abroad also is possible.

 But the most important reason to vaccinate your child on time, even against a disease that may seem unlikely to affect them, is prevention.

 “We’re trying to eradicate it,” Behnke said.
 “I’m not sure how public health has become a lifestyle choice.”

 Burman and his wife are both well educated and hold professional jobs.
 His physician agreed to delay the vaccine but had him sign a statement noting he had been advised otherwise.